020monkey/LARRYCHATTER/README.md

 - To test the Twitter Handle Generation Algorithm, you'd need multiple Twitter Developer API keys but linking the THGA with the code should be a breeze.
 For simplicity's sake, it doesn't come integrated so that everyone can test it easily.

 ## Etymology:
 So y'all might be wondering what sort of a peculiar name is LARRYCHATTER?
-So you have seen the cute bird in the Twitter logo right?
-Well it turns out her name is Larry and since this Implant communicates over Twitter(chatter), I figured it's only appropiate I name it LARRYCHATTER.
+So have you seen the cute bird in the Twitter logo?
+Well it turns out her name is Larry and since this Implant communicates(chatter) over Twitter, I figured it's only appropiate I name it LARRYCHATTER.

 ## Prerequisites:
 For this to work you will need: